Rules of the

 2 Officers, Executive, and Meetings

-2.1 The Officers of the League shall be Chairman, Vice-Chairman, General Secretary, Fixture Secretary, Treasurer, Membership Manager Administrator, and ETTA/LTTA Representative(s).
+2.1 The Officers of the League shall be Chairman, Vice-Chairman, General Secretary, Fixture Secretary, Treasurer, Membership Manager Administrator, and TTE/LTTA Representative(s).

 2.2 The Executive Committee shall consist of the Officers of the League and Committee Members appointed at the AGM, normally to include one member from each club.